textcreationpartnership/A00381/README.md

 ##Content Summary##

 #####Front#####
-A lytle treatise of the maner and forme of confession, made by the most excellent and famous clerke,

 #####Body#####

-A lytle treatise of the maner and forme of confession, made by the most excellent and famous clerke,
+1. ¶To the reuerent father Fraū••••ke Moline, the byshop of Condome, newly elected, Erasmus of Roterdame sendeth gretynge.
+The forme and maner of cōfession.BUt thou ꝑauenture, good reder, dost loke, that I shulde teache th
 #####Back#####
-A lytle treatise of the maner and forme of confession, made by the most excellent and famous clerke, **Types of content**
+Thus endeth this lytle treatise of the forme & maner of confession / made by the moste excellent andGratia virtus beatos efficit Charitas Gratia sumus seruati.
+Johan Byddell, printer.
+Charitas oīa su
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!